 I’m having trouble downloading large files from LILA; my browser eventually gives up.
 Help!

 If you’re having download issues, we recommend trying AzCopy, a command-line tool for downloading large files that are stored on Azure.
-Install AzCopy from here.
+Install AzCopy from here (available for Windows, Linux, and MacOS).

 If the URL you’re trying to download is: